a-farsi/merise-and-postgres-queries/readme.md

-The Lab consists of main parts:
+This hands-on consists of three main parts:

 The first one is about creating a database and manipulating information in it.
 The second one involves setting up a more complex database and retrieving information from it.
 The last part  is to automate database manipulation by putting the commands into a Python script.

-### Database Creation for the Lab:

-#### Database Definition
 [oracle site: https://www.oracle.com/database/what-is-database/]:
 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 A database is usually controlled by a database management system (DBMS).
 Together, the data and the DBMS, along with the applications that are associated with them, are referred to as a database system, often shortened to just database.

+### Database Creation for the hands-on:

-We are going to install Postgres using its Docker image.
-To do this, create a docker-compose.yaml file in a dedicated folder and define the following setup:
+to complete our hands-on, we are going to install PostgreSQL, which is an open-source, advanced object-relational DBMS, using its Docker image.
+To do this, we create a docker-compose.yaml file in a dedicated folder and define the following setup:

 ```
 version: '3.8'